 The Galapagos Islands are home to an incredible array of wildlife, including giant tortoises, marine iguanas, blue-footed boobies, and Galapagos penguins.
 However, the islands are also fragile ecosystems that require careful conservation.

-When visiting the Galapagos, make sure to: (See Also: Arc De Triomphe Best Time To Visit?
-Unveiled)
+When visiting the Galapagos, make sure to: (See Also: When Is the Best Time to Visit the Amazon Rainforest?
+Plan Your Trip)

 Physical Condition and Mobility